vaibhavpras/Coding-Challenge/README.md

-### K-Means vs DBscan?
+### K-Means vs DBSCAN?

-The big question for me was whether I should use **K-means or DBSCAN** algorithms for this (I chose these two algorithms because I read they are easiest for a beginner to implement and would get the job done without much complexities).
-This question was quickly answered when I found an article on Towards Data Science which compared the two algorithms.
+The big question for me was whether I should use **K-means or DBSCAN** algorithms for this (I chose these two algorithms because I read they are easiest for a beginner to implement and would get the job done without many complexities).
+This question was quickly answered when I found an article on *'Towards Data Science'* which compared the two algorithms.
 <br/>
 I decided that **DBSCAN would be the most optimal** algorithm for this purpose and here are the reasons why:
 1. The given clusters are not spherical and are irregularly shaped.
 K-means works best when the clusters are spherical and DBSCAN works best with irregularly shaped clusters.